Legal requirements for marriage

 If either party doesn't fulfil even one of the above requirements, any subsequent marriage ceremony is legally void.

-If you are ordinarily resident in the State, the minimum age at which you may marry is 18 years (unless you have a Court Exemption Order).
+If you are ordinarily resident in the State, the minimum age at which you may marry is 18 years.
 This is the case even if you marry outside of Ireland.
 Even if you are not ordinarily resident in the State, you must be over 18 years of age if you wish to marry someone in Ireland.

 There is no requirement for parental consent to a marriage, irrespective of the ages of the parties concerned.